 Right accross the main read from the Le Morne public beach an unpaved road leads to the riding stable "haras du morne".
 At the end of this road is a gate which is normaly closed, but can be bypassed by foot on the right side.
 Afterwards turn left, where the dirt road ends after a few meters.
 A few meters uphill there is a memorial stone for the Rastafarians:

-A barely visible trail leads further uphill until a fence blocks its way.
-Under this fence you have to crawl.
+A barely visible trail leads further uphill to a fence.
+In December 2019 an opening was cut into this fence so you could easily follow the path.
+In case the fence has been fixed again you have to find a place where you can climb over or crawl under it.
 If you continue the small trail you will reach the wide official hiking trail to the viewpoint and the summit.
 We will continue on this trail to the left.

 The first junction to the left is ignored, it will lead to a private property.
 At the 2nd junction you have the possibility to turn left and circle the Le Morne Brabant on a little travelled - and therefore quite overgrown - trail.
 Or you stay on the wide main trail and continue for about 40 minutes to the viewpoint.

 If you want to get to the summit as fast as possible just follow the main trail, which meanders along the hillside and quickly gains in altitude.
 After approx. 40 minutes you reach the viewpoint at the eastern side of the mountain.
-From here only a small trail continues to the summit, which quickly turns into a challenging climbing.
-At the steepest sections there are ropes, but it's better not to use them, as they are already pretty worn in some places.
-At the first section with ropes it's better to walk on the right side.
-Generally the climbing is not hard, but with a lot of oncoming traffic you have to take care for lose rocks that may fall down.
+From here only a small trail continues to the summit, which quickly turns into a slight climbing and requires using your hands.
+After this upper part of the track has been temporarily closed in 2019, all ropes have been removed again because they were in bad condition.
+With a lot of oncoming traffic you have to take care for lose rocks that may fall down.
 After approx. 20 minutes the cross is reached.
 The real summit of the Le Morne Brabant cannot be reached without climbing equipment.

 At the second junction mentioned earlier turn left.
 The trail follows an old driveway, which is pretty overgrown (at least it was in December 2016).
 Long trousers are beneficial as you will scratch your legs in the scrub otherwise.
 The trail continues more or less even along the foot of the Le Morne Brabant in north-western direction.
 With a bit of luck you may see deers in the slope to your right.
 To the left you will see the golf course of the Dinarobin hotel.
 Shortly before reaching a locked gate, turn right at a barely visible junction.
 If you would climb over the locked gate, you would reach a paved road that leads down to the main road.
 Our path instead is gaining on height and leads us along the fences of some expensive residences in eastern direction.
 Soon we reach an old rusty bench.
 Here again a path diverges to the right.